paulogodinho-actions/aws-ec2-self-hosted-runner/README.md

 ## Future improvements:
 - Allow for spawning of Linux machines
 - Allow for greater control of Instance life cycle, allowing more jobs to run on a single Instance

+# Design Decisions
+## Why not call the AWS CLI from a Github default runner?
+This would require generating AWS API Keys, bringing them manualy to Github, and having those keys injected in a shared context at every run.
+I prefer to have the cost of the Broker, less than 5usd, than to add the dangers of generating AWS API keys and adding them to a third party website.

+## Why isn't the Broker a Lambda function?
+The Broker has the security of Lambda with the simplicity of it being a single resource.
+The Lambda would require an explosed endpoint throught API Gateway, adding another resource to setup, mantain and be aware of security, the Broker has no exposed ports or endpoints.
+With the Broker, the actual logic can be reviwed and edited right here on Github, a Lambda would require a deploy to AWS at every new development.
+Another reson is debbuging and development, errors and logs would be confined to Cloud Watch, with the Broker, they are all displayed directly in the Job logs.